More than ever, stunning compositions are pulling in the attention and investments of audiences. But the perfect photo requires precise techniques.

 Instead, it tells photographers how much of a scene will be captured in any given shot.

-This is also often better known as the magnification or zoom in a shot.
+This is also often better known as the magnification or zoom-in shot.
 So, the smaller the focal point a lens has, the bigger the field will be in a shot.

 For M43 cameras, this number tends to translate differently from full-frame cameras.
 A standard lens usually represents a similar angle to a person’s normal sight.
 That means a full-frame camera tends to have a normal view around 50 mm.